cbroberg/node-mvc-api/README.md

 # node-mvc-api

-This repository is for demo purposes.
+This sample repository is for demo purposes.
 The basics are building and MVC based API and learn about how Node.js, Express.js, MongoDB and Mongoose module works together.

 ## Prerequisites in 6 easy steps